tiran/cpython/Doc/library/smtplib.rst

    can contain a :class:`~ssl.SSLContext` and allows configuring various aspects of the secure connection.
 Please read :ref:`ssl-security` for best practices.

-   *keyfile* and *certfile* are a legacy alternative to *context*, and can point to a PEM formatted private key and certificate chain file for the SSL connection.

    .. versionchanged:: 3.3
       *context* was added.